 Find Your Perfect Match

-As you can see, power options for whole home generators range from 22kW to 48kW capacity and vary in price starting from $8,000 to $14,000.
+As you can see, power options for whole-home generators range from 22kW to 48kW capacity and vary in price starting from $8,000 to $14,000.
 Decide on the power needs and size of your home.
-A single-story, 3-bedroom home will have less power needs than its larger counterparts.
+A single-story, 3-bedroom home will have fewer power needs than its larger counterparts.
 For more details on choosing the right size generator, Consumer Reports goes into this in great detail.

 When deciding on the costs, keep in mind the expense of installation as well.
 These generators will need to be installed by professionals.
 Because these units have an estimated life of 15 years, you will need routine checkups just like your HVAC systems.

-Your experts at World Class Services can get you storm ready.
+Your experts at World Class Services can get you to storm ready.
 Keep life going and stay safe and comfortable when disaster strikes.
-A whole home generator is an investment in your home, and one well made.
+A whole-home generator is an investment in your home, and one well made.
 Give us a call for a free estimate and start the process now to be storm ready!